st-fresh/simplehtmlsecured/README.md

 ### For controlling how your passcode dialogue box fires:
 #### 5.III/ You can rewrite how your encrypted file displays the password field by editing the contents of the Shadow Root of the DOCUMENT BODY,
-To do this you must use your for example Chrome DevTools Inspector,
+To do this you must use your for example Chrome DevTools Inspector and an IDE(or Code Editor Program like Sublime/Atom/etc),
-#### 5.IV/ Once your Inspector is open click on ` #shadow-root open ` to access the root for ` <body> reveal `,
+#### 5.IV/ Once your Inspector is open click on ` #shadow-root open ` to access the root called ` <body> reveal `,
 #### 5.V/ Click ` reveal `,
-You will see the JS that controls the all based on ` documet.write() ` method, Now you have the current root that's loading,
+You will see the JS that controls the dialogue is based on ` documet.write() ` method, Now you have the current root that's loading,
 #### 5.VI/ Right-Click on ` <script language="JavaScript"> ` DOM element within your inspectors [ Elements ] tab,
 #### 5.VII/ Choose [ Edit as HTML ],
 This should place a new cursor within the JS that starts with ` <!--var _$a=###,_$b=new Array( `,
 #### 5.VIII/ Select-all of this text, and Copy it to OS memory,
-#### 5.IX/ Paste into new File within your editor of choice, my editor is IntelliJ (github.com/JetBrains/intellij-community),
+#### 5.IX/ Paste into new File within your editor(or IDE) of choice, my editor is IntelliJ (github.com/JetBrains/intellij-community),
 #### 5.X/ Proceed then within this newly created file to make your changes to the Alert window behavior, or remove it altogether and replace with your own passcode dialoge logic,
 #### 5.XI/ At this time Brave.com Browser does block your .html file [ Issue - Solve using specific Brave Preferences???? ] -- refer to #6 to handle these issues

 # #6 Handling Issues
+For now just ping me on twitter @mrdignitty or gitter @st-fresh/st.fresh
 < give troubleshooting resources for Brave etc. >